frenck/spook/README.md

 So here is a list of things that have been removed from Spook 👻 _#loser_

-## Obsolete integration & platform YAML configuration
+## Obsolete integration & platform YAML configuration repairs

 > Find YAML configuration for an integrations (and older integration platforms)
 > that no longer support it.